 Parklet Pilot Program

 In an effort to support businesses, the Mayor & Commission adopted a policy to establish a pilot program for additional outdoor dining space for restaurants during the COVID-19 pandemic.
 This program will run no less than 100 days from the date of adoption and may be extended by administrative action of the Manager.
-The initial pilot program will end on November 12, 2020 unless extended by ACCGov.

 The following information is a summary.
 Please refer to the Parklet Pilot Program Policy for a full explanation on design & use, management of Parklets, prohibited activities, alcohol use, liability & insurance, and revocation & suspension.